Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 unavailable.
 On Windows, `h264_vulkan` is registered above `h264_sw`, so automatic selection uses Vulkan Video H.264 decode when the selected Vulkan device advertises the required capability and otherwise retains the software fallback.
-On macOS, `h264_videotoolbox` is registered above `h264_sw`; its current OxideAV output is CPU I420 copied from the decoded `CVPixelBuffer`, which Sanctuary uploads through the existing wgpu YUV renderer.
+On macOS, `h264_videotoolbox` is registered above `h264_sw` and now returns a retained `CVPixelBuffer` hardware lease.
+Sanctuary first attempts direct NV12 presentation through CoreVideo's Metal texture cache and falls back to explicit CPU materialisation if direct interop is unavailable.

 Explicit modes are deliberately strict.
 If a caller supplies a particular `--decode-mode`, Sanctuary excludes alternative H.264 implementations rather than